 Not just a sad office lunch when you're too lazy to pack a meal like a real grown-up, yogurt is actually a great snack option before you go out.
 Top the creamy stuff with a sprinkle of granola, says Kim Larson, RDN, CD, CSSD, and you'll get all the important macronutrients in one dish: carbs, protein, and fat.
 It'll literally stick to your gut, as the food will digest slowly over four to six hours.

 Eat it with a bunch of raw veggies (Larson recommends raw carrots, pea pods, and cucumber sticks), and you'll get all three macronutrients in one simple shot.
+Just don't have it for dessert.

 Put on a bathrobe and pour a glass of milk, but leave the coffee liqueur and vodka in the wet bar, because the cow's gift to humanity is actually good for you to pregame with on its own.
 That's because milk is high in potassium, which "is lost with excess urination," says Isabel Maples, RDN.
 It's also made of 90% water, so it'll keep you plenty hydrated.
+And if anyone say drinking milk is childish, you have nothing to be ashamed of.

 "Alcohol changes your body's stores of glycogen, a quick energy source stored in the liver," Maples says.
 Carbs help your glycogen levels stay full, as well as your stomach.
 The nutritionist suggests you pregame with pasta primavera, but no one's gonna balk if you make these meatballs instead.